 Students employed through the work-study program are paid twice monthly.
 Time sheets must be submitted on the appropriate dates each month in order to receive a paycheck.
 Student's who fail to submit their time sheet by the designated date, will not receive payment until the following pay period.

-TIME FRAME - Federal regulations specify that the maximum time frame for program completion may not exceed 150 percent of the published length of the program.
+– Federal regulations specify that the maximum time frame for program completion may not exceed 150 percent (150%) of the published length of the program.
 Time frame is measured by the number of credit hours attempted.
-If the student switches degree or certificate programs, VC will not count toward the 150% maximum time frame the credits attempted in the old major.
+If the student switches degree or certificate programs, VC will not count toward the one hundred fifty (150%) percent maximum time frame the credits attempted in the old major.
 However, any courses that apply to the new program must be counted.
-For transfer students, VC will count those transfer credits that apply toward the new or current program.
-Students who exceed the 150% maximum time frame limit will no longer be eligible for financial aid.
-Developmental classes do not count toward the 150% maximum time frame.
-Credits that have been repeated will be counted toward the 150% maximum time frame.
-Once it is determined that it is mathematically impossible for the student to complete his/her program within the maximum time frame the student becomes ineligible for aid.
+For transfer students, VC will count accepted transfer credits that apply toward the new or current program in the maximum timeframe calculation.
+Students who exceed the one hundred fifty (150%) percent maximum time frame limit will no longer be eligible for financial aid.
+Developmental classes do not count toward the one hundred fifty (150%) percent maximum time frame.
+Credits that have been repeated will be counted toward the one hundred fifty (150%) percent maximum time frame.
+Once it is determined that it is mathematically impossible for the student to complete his/her program within the maximum time frame, the student immediately becomes ineligible for aid.

 FAILURE TO MAINTAIN SATISFACTORY PROGRESS:

-MONITORING: Students progress will be reviewed at the end of each long semester.
-Notification of a student's probation or suspension status will be posted on his or her Campus Connect account and students should access Campus Connect to verify their status.
+MONITORING: Students progress will be reviewed at the end of each long semester (December for students enrolled in the Fall, Fall I and/or Fall II semester[s]; May for students enrolled in the Spring, Spring I and/or Spring II semester[s]; and August for students enrolled in the Summer, Summer I and/or Summer II semester[s]).
+Notification of a student’s satisfactory academic progress status will be posted on his or her Campus Connect account.
+Students should access Campus Connect to verify their status.